EmuKit/emukit/_posts/2016-06-12-bayesian-optimization.markdown

 Bayesian optimization (see [[1]](#references-on-bayesian-optimization) for a review) focuses on global optimization problems where the objective is not directly accessible.
-This can be the case when evaluating the objective comes with a very high cost, *e.g.* training a large neural network in a large dataset, or because it is embodied in some physical process, *e. g.* optimizing a synthetic gene to over produce a protein in a cell.
-Other examples are problems in robotics, inference with intractable likelihoods, compilers optimization, etc.
+This can be the case when evaluating the objective comes with a very high cost, *e.g.* training a large neural network in a large dataset, or because it is embodied in some physical process, *e.g.* optimizing a synthetic gene to over produce a protein in a cell.
+Other examples are problems in robotics, inference with intractable likelihoods, compiler optimization, etc.

-Given some function f defined in a constrained input space the goal id to find the location of its minimum (or maximum).
+Given some function defined in a constrained input space, the goal is to find the location of its minimum (or maximum).
 For illustrative purposes of how to solve these problems with Emukit, we start by loading the [Branin function](https://www.sfu.ca/~ssurjano/branin.html).
 We define the input space to be $$[-5,10]\times [0,15]$$.

 ```python